fszlin/certes/docs/README.md

 ## CLI

-The CLI is availabe as a dotnet global tool.
+The CLI is available as a dotnet global tool.
 .NET Core Runtime 2.1+ *(currently in [preview](https://www.microsoft.com/net/download/dotnet-core/runtime-2.1.0-preview1))* is required to use dotnet tools.